Political Science Courses

-A 300-level course in political theory, designed for junior and senior politics majors, or other students who have completed the core offerings in philosophy or politics.
-Likely subjects include American political thought, Christian political theology, political ideology, and contemporary political theory.
-Prerequisite: LIB 110 or POL 213
+A course in political theory designed for junior and senior politics majors, or other students who have completed the core offerings in philosophy or politics.
+Likely subjects include American political thought, the idea of freedom, Christian political theology, political ideology, and contemporary political theory.
+Prerequisite: LIB 110, POL 210, or POL 215.

 POL 325R Topics in American Politics (3)